Assigning documents to users to read

 How to assign a document to a person or group

-To assign a document you must be a document owner or an admin.
-Click ‘All my documents’ in the left hand navigation and find the document you want to assign from the list that is presented.
+Once the user has the correct permissions from SharePoint as described above, an admin menu 'Documents you manage' will appear in the navigation within Xoralia.
+To assign a document click 'All my documents' in the left hand navigation and find the document you want to assign from the list that is presented.
 Clicking the document will launch a pop-up.
 Within this pop-up you can set the target audience, the read by date and whether it is a recurring or one-off assignment.
 Note that the document must also have an expiry date.

 1. Expiry date